vegardlysne/webpage/content/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "Welcome"
-  content = "The site is currently under construction, and more content will be added" align = "center"  # Choose `center`, `left`, or `right`. overlay_color = "rgb(29, 33, 39)"  # An HTML color value.
+  content = "The site is currently under construction, and more content will be added.
+My contact information is found below." align = "center"  # Choose `center`, `left`, or `right`. overlay_color = "rgb(29, 33, 39)"  # An HTML color value.